rwrozelle/audio-media-player/README.md

 ```
 This means that HA is using code in Z:\custom_components\esphome, not the code that comes with HA Release.

-Build your ESPHome device using the Example Yaml as a guide.
+12. Build your ESPHome device using the Example Yaml as a guide.

+13. If you want to use a dlna server to play albums or even entire artists, you can:
+* Copy C:\github\core\homeassistant\components\dlna_dms to Z:\custom_components
+* Copy C:\github\core\homeassistant\components\media_source to Z:\custom_components
+* Modify Z:\custom_components\dlna_dms\manifest.json and add:
+  ,"version": "1.0.0"
+* Modify Z:\custom_components\media_source\manifest.json and add:
+  ,"version": "1.0.0"

+This functionality creates a playlist file on the fly, so be patient.